AdobeDocs/campaign-classic.en/help/web/using/about-web-forms.md

 To define the configuration and content of the Web form, apply the following steps:

-* Start by creating the required pages and checks: input fields, drop-down lists, HTML content, etc.
+* Start by creating the required pages and controls: input fields, drop-down lists, HTML content, etc.

   This step is detailed below.